exercism/cpp/docs/TESTS.md

 This example shows creating empty files for the implementation before running CMake.

-If you installed boost to the default location, Cmake may be able to find it for you automatically.
+If you installed boost to the default location, CMake may be able to find it for you automatically.
 If it can't find it, you will need to need to supply additional arguments to tell CMake where to find it by setting the `BOOST_INCLUDEDIR` variable on the command-line.
 Here is an